Teaching – Miscellaneous Resources

 Rubric Repair: 5 Changes That Get Results

 …[A] well-designed rubric can be more than just an evaluation tool.
-For the teacher, it can clarify expectations… For the learner, knowing what is expected from the start along with clear indicators of progress provides an effective means to self-assess… So how do we get there?
-How do we take our current rubrics and fine-tune them so they deliver on those promises?
-These five guidelines will help.
-(Aug.
-2019)
+For the teacher, it can clarify expectations… For the learner, knowing what is expected from the start along with clear indicators of progress provides an effective means to self-assess… These five guidelines will help.

 RubiStar: Create Rubrics for your Project-Based-Learning Activities